-This is a quick “save the date” kind of message for November 7-9, 2014.
-The Sacramento CWRT has just accepted the offer of the Crowne Plaza Hotel in Sacramento to host the 2014 version of the West Coast Civil War Conference.
+The Sacramento CWRT will host the West Coast Civil War Conference, November 7-9, 2014.
 The theme will be “1864” and the fun and learning will start on November 7th (Friday afternoon) with a late afternoon social hour, dinner, and speech.
 As usual, the activities continue on Saturday with another social hour, dinner, and speech at night.
 The Conference will continue until Sunday noon when we will all return to our homes.

 We have the commitments of two very well known Civil War historians to provide much of the action over the weekend.
 Craig Symonds and Harold Holzer will be doing the heavy lifting.
 We are evaluating along with them a new format for them at some time over the weekend.
 This would be a “conversational” format where Craig and Hal would sit in easy chairs in front of the room and carry on a conversation about the events of 1864 – giving their views on issues beyond just relating the facts.
 What an innovation this could be!!!
 There will be other speakers and activities as well and a detailed agenda will be released in the near future.
 Hotel rooms including a hot breakfast buffet will cost $99 for up to two people per room.
 Stay tuned for more!
 For questions, email Paul Ruud at , George W. Foxworth at , or Don Hayden at .

 For reservations, please say Sacramento Civil War Round Table to get the $99 block of rooms.

 MEETING CANCELED.
 THE FOLLOWING PRESENTATION WILL BE RESCHEDULED.